 Subtitle A--Repeal and Replace of Health-Related Tax Policy

-Sections 201-203 of the bill make several modifications to the premium assistance tax credit for a transition period and repeal the credit after 2019.
-(The credit is currently provided to eligible individuals and families to subsidize the purchase of health insurance plans on an exchange.)
+Sections 201-203 and 214 of the bill make several modifications to the premium assistance tax credit, which is currently provided to eligible individuals and families to subsidize the purchase of health insurance plans on an exchange.

 (Sec.
 201) This section makes taxpayers liable for the full amount of excess advance payments of the credit.
 (Under current law, liability for certain low-income households is limited to an applicable dollar amount.)